Olive-blockchain/Olive-blockchain/BUILD_TIMELORD.md

 If the compile fails, it's likely due to a missing dependency.
-The script [install-timelord.sh](https://github.com/Olive-Network/olive-blockchain/blob/main/install-timelord.sh) attempts to install required build dependencies for Linux and MacOS before invoking pip to build from the source python distribution of olivevdf.
+The script [install-timelord.sh](https://github.com/Olive-Network/olive-blockchain/blob/main/install-timelord.sh) attempts to install required build dependencies for Linux and MacOS before invoking pip to build from the source python distribution of chiavdf.

-The `install-timelord.sh` install script leverages two environmental variables that the olivevdf wheels can use to specify how to build.
+The `install-timelord.sh` install script leverages two environmental variables that the chiavdf wheels can use to specify how to build.
 The service that the Timelord uses to run the VDF and prove the Proof of Time is `vdf_client` and `vdf_bench` is a utility to get a sense of a given CPU's iterations per second.